 American Spring International Music Festival Prague

 Prague’s American Spring Music Festival began introducing first-class artists and young musical talents in 2006.
 The festival “features jazz, classical music, theater, workshops with top personalities, film and stage performances, and discussions on current social issues”.
-The introductions and commentary were in Czech, so I didn’t stay for the short after-concert discussion with the artists.
+The commentary was in Czech, so I didn’t stay for the short after-concert discussion with the artists.

 “Today, when more and more people tend to think dangerously alike, art’s capacity to suspend, even for a moment, our habitual ways of seeing may be its greatest value.”
 Dox.cz

-“The Spring Music Festival concept is based on mutual cultural relations and cooperation between America and the Czech Republic.”
-The year 2021 marks the festival’s 16th anniversary.
+“The Spring Music Festival concept is based on cultural relations and cooperation between America and the Czech Republic.”
+This year marks the festival’s 16th anniversary.

 The concert lasted two hours and included the compositions below by four Czech composers – Bohuslav Martinů, Erwin Schulhoff, Gideon Klein, and Leoš Janáček.
 Although their works enjoy worldwide fame, they were new to me.
 The compositions were brilliant, each with a unique and sometimes tragic story reflecting the tumultuous lives and experiences of the composers.
 During the performance, Špaček and Jamník respectfully portrayed the sensitivity and seriousness of each piece presented: